balena-io-examples/system-metrics/README.md

 *Collect metrics on device performance*

-Linux utilities like [systeminformation](https://systeminformation.io/) can collect device performance metrics like CPU load, network throughput, and available storage.
-The System Metrics block collects this information and forwards it to the balenaBlock ecosystem via MQTT.
+Utilities like [systeminformation](https://systeminformation.io/) can collect device performance metrics like CPU load, network throughput, and available storage.
+The System Metrics block uses systeminformation to forward metrics to the balenaBlock ecosystem via MQTT.
 From there you can graph the data or forward it to the cloud with one of the other available blocks.

 ## Getting Started